 When many people think of Croatia, picture-perfect Dubrovnik springs to mind.
 But, while Dubrovnik should certainly be on your itinerary, there is so much more in Croatia that is worth an explore.

-As some ideas, you could go island hopping, take a food tour through Istria, explore Zagreb’s unique culture, take a Croatian wine tour, hop on a sailing trip, or take a day trip to a national park.
+As some ideas, you could go island hopping, take a food tour through Istria, explore Zagreb’s unique culture, take a Croatian wine tour, hop on a sailing trip, take a day trip to a national park, or check out Split instead of Dubrovnik.
 To help you figure out where to go, I even put together another epic guide to the top Croatian destinations!

 That said, while you’re in Dubrovnik, there are some activities you need to jump on.
 Like, did you know that Dubrovnik has some amazing Game of Thrones tours?
 Or that walking the old town walls is one of the most popular things to do in the country?